johannesjo/super-productivity/README.md

 Packaging the app is done via [electron-builder](https://github.com/electron-userland/electron-builder).
 To start packaging run `npm run dist`.
 If you want to add new platforms and experiment with the build options the easiest way to do so is manipulating the `build` property in the [package.json](https://github.com/johannesjo/super-productivity/blob/develop/package.json), but you can also use the [command line interface of electron builder](https://www.electron.build/cli).

+### Building for Android

+*This feature was added on October 7, 2024.
+See [Pull Request #57](https://github.com/johannesjo/super-productivity-android/pull/57).*

+To build the Android version of Super Productivity, please refer to the [Android Offline Mode Documentation](./android/offline.md).

+Ensure you have followed the steps outlined in the offline documentation to set up and configure the Android build environment properly.

 ## Run as Docker Container

 ```bash